grdnrio/windows-security-policy/README.md

 - `:configure` - Applies configuration from a template to an existing SDB.
 - `:export` - Exports SDB settings to the local filesystem.
 - `:import` - Imports from a template into an SDB- can create a new SDB in the process.
+- `:rollback` - Create a rollback template for a configuration file.

 #### Properties

 - `policy_template` - Path to the template on the filesystem.
 - `database` - The security database (*.sdb) you wish to affect.
 - `log_location` - Location to write logs to.
+- `rollback_template` - Path to generate the rollback template.

 #### Examples